 14. VFM audits are carried out under the VFM Audit Guidelines.
 Like regularity audits, VFM audits are conducted in accordance with the Audit Commission auditing standards and a programme of work determined annually by the Director of Audit.
+Our VFM audits are generally planned and scheduled about one year in advance, after taking into account factors such as availability of resources, and the materiality, risk, auditability and value-added in selecting subjects for VFM audit.
+When we select a subject, we focus more on identifying systemic issues that are relevant to the auditee and applicable to other audited bodies.
 In conducting VFM audit under the VFM Audit Guidelines, the Director of Audit is entitled to exercise the powers given to him under the Audit Ordinance.
 However, he is not entitled to question the merits of the policy objectives, though he may question the economy, efficiency and effectiveness of the means used to achieve them.